LaravelDaily/Laravel-Reservations-Course/course/09 - Registration to the Activity.md

 ## Tests

-And now the last part of every lesson is the tests.
-In these tests, we will test the following:
+And now the last part of every lesson: tests.
+We will test the following:

-- The text for the user who is registered to the activity and isn't is correct.
+- The text for the user who is/isn't registered to the activity is correct.
-- Authenticated users can register for the activity, receive a notification, and are redirected to the `my activities` page.
+- Authenticated users can register for the activity, receive a notification, and are redirected to the `My activities` page.
 - Authenticated users cannot register more than once for the same activity.
-- Guest gets redirected to the `register` page with the correct GET parameter.
+- Guest gets redirected to the `Register` page with the correct `GET` parameter.
-- After registering, the user gets a Notification and is redirected to the `my activities` page.
+- After registering, the user gets a Notification and is redirected to the `My activities` page.

 ```sh
 php aritsan make:test RegisterActivityTest